hpc-thai/HPCThai/README.md

 High Performance Computing Thai
 ===============================
-ข้อมูลในเ GitHub นี้เป็น source code จาก website http://www.hpc-thai.com
+This is the source code from website http://www.hpc-thai.com

-ท่านสามารถ clone ได้โดยใช้คำสั่ง
+you can clone to your machine by using the following command:

 git clone https://github.com/hpc-thai/HPCThai.git